 5) Tzasteni.
 One of the most photographed spots of southern Pelion, since when you see it, it pulls you to stop your vehicle and go down to see this picturesque creek and the colors it creates.
 Also, many visitors who have a boat choose to hang in this small bay and enjoy their diving in the waters of Tzasteni

 6) Beaches.
-Many beaches, organized or not.
+Many beaches, organized and non-organized beaches.
 Many of them with easy access and more isolated with more difficult access.
 We definitely choose to visit Potistika and the hidden beach of Melani and Mourtia.
+You can also visit Mikro beach which is located at the southeast Pelion on the Aegean side.
+Mikro is a charming beach ideal for relaxing with clear turquoise waters and fine gold sand with tiny pebbles.
+This beautiful scenery is completed with the various rocks around and inside the sea.

 7) Activities and dives.
 Diving in the waters of Pagasitikos.
 The seabed of Pagasitikos is rich and its waters hide many beauties among these impressive wrecks.
 Some places where you can dive through organized diving centers are Milina, Horto, Alatas and Agia Kyriaki.